tjeerdhans/solving-permutation-puzzles/manuscript/Cycle-Notation.md

 2. How does the cycle notation of two permutation relate to the cycle notation of their product?
 E.g `(0 1 2)` and `(3 4)`, or `(0 1 2)` and `(2 3)`.
 3. Implement an algorithm to create the cycle notation given a permutation.

+## Implementation
+Implement the cycle notation for permutations.